-Continuation of CHE 265.
-Advanced material is studied in lecture and laboratory, including modern physical methods of analysis.
+Advanced material is studied in lecture and laboratory and focuses on the application of modern instrumental methods of analysis.
+This course includes classical and modern instrumental methods, theory, problem solving, and project-based laboratory experiments.
 Two class periods and two laboratory periods a week.